Three years ago, her beloved brother died of a drug

 longstanding, but the shocking loss made the need to help all the more

-“The public health response to the opioid crisis,
+“The public health response to the toxic drug crisis,

 including distributing Naloxone kits and opening supervised injection sites,